 By means of albedo, soil humidity, soil water retention, carbon sink, evapotranspiration, temperature regulator, pH, … our soils are living structures like bones are in our bodies.
 A dead soil is like a dead bone.

 Healthy bones are a good simile to healthy soils.
 Both are physical structures which support tissues.
 Both are in constant motion trying to repair themselves from physical perturbations, material lost (elements like Calcium, Potassium, …) and the exposition and deposition of hazardous elements (in our bodies due to our diet and in soils due to the chemicals added).

-Since there are political barriers restricting access to natural resources, soil is, and will be, as any other source of supplies being generated by environmental systems, a source of dispute.
-This dispute is being avoided through man made technology aimed to force transformations in our environment in order to replace shortages due to precarious environmental performances result of overexploitation and bad practices.
+Since there are political barriers restricting access to natural resources, soil is, and will be, as any other natural resource being generated by environmental systems, a source of dispute over its management and trading value.
+Many conflicts surrounding the use of soils are linked with its limited performance as a renewable resource.
+In order to reduce the impact from such limitation man made technology has been designed aimed to force transformations in our environment in order to replace shortages due to precarious environmental performances result of overexploitation and bad practices.
 More chemicals are required to increase production in already decimated soils, genetic manipulation on plants is addressed to overcome “environmental restrictions” in otherwise natural cycles of production meanwhile tones of wheat and corn are wasted to control prices, urbanization transforms soils into pavements, minery and man made infrastructures washout and displace tones of soil wasting material in pursue of more relevant “assets”.

 We can adapt our environment to our needs or adapt our needs to our environment.
 One option is less expensive and more sustainable than the other.